development6601/test-react-todo/public/README.md

 # 📁 public

-> The `public` directory temporarily stores publicly accessible files for a project, likely during a build or deployment process.
+> This directory, `public`, temporarily stores publicly accessible files for a project.

 ## 📋 Directory Overview

-The `public` directory temporarily stores publicly accessible files for a project, likely during a build or deployment process.
+This directory, `public`, temporarily stores publicly accessible files for a project.

 **📊 Directory Statistics:**
 - **Files:** 0 JavaScript files